Skip to content

 Edit a peer

-In this example we are going to update the peer we just created.
+In this example we will update the peer we just created.
 Rather than change any of the peering details, we can add some optional details that we didn’t include when we created the peer.
 We will define the maxPacketAmount and the liquidityThreshold.

 mutation UpdatePeer($input: UpdatePeerInput!) {